FuelLabs/fuelup/docs/src/overrides.md

 `fuelup` automatically determines which [toolchain] to use when one of the installed commands like `forc` is executed.

-Currently, the only way of overriding toolchains is through the `fuel-toolchain.toml` file.
+You can override the installed default toolchain using a `fuel-toolchain.toml` file.

 ## The toolchain file